Table of Contents

 1) Data management

-As a SaaS business, you will need to analyze colossal streams of data relating to several key business functions and activities.
+As a SaaS business, you will need to analyze colossal streams of data relating to several key functions and activities.

 Data quality, speed, and consistency in one neat package.

-A SaaS metrics dashboard improves data management, but it also makes understanding your data and sharing your discoveries with key people within and outside your organizations swift and simple by offering digestible dashboard visualizations of vital insights or metrics.
+A SaaS metrics dashboard improves data management, but it also makes understanding your data and sharing your discoveries with key people within and outside your organization swift and simple by offering digestible dashboard visualizations of vital insights or metrics.